 The science curriculum is a study of God’s order, provision, and general revelation as discovered in His physical creation.
 Units of study include motion and forces, water cycle and conservation, atmosphere and weather, plants and animals, and elements and compounds.

-ACSI events (Art Festival, Math Olympics, Speech Meet, Science Fair); National Geographic Geography Bee (4th-8th); Scripps National Spelling Bee, sponsored by the Texas Christian University Department of Education (4th-8th); Fort Worth Stock Show Art Competition; and F.I.R.S.T.
-LEGO League robotics.
+ACSI events (Art Festival, Math Olympics, Speech Meet, Science Fair); National Geographic Geography Bee (4th-8th); Scripps National Spelling Bee, sponsored by the Texas Christian University Department of Education (4th-8th); Fort Worth Stock Show Art Competition; and FIRST LEGO League robotics.
 In addition to day field trips for grades K-5, BCS sponsors a major field trip to Austin and San Antonio for fourth graders and a trip to Georgetown and Waco for fifth graders.